martell-n-tardy/Data-Visualization/SuperDrugs Dataset/README.md

 **Question 3:** Within a given market (Market Segment), pharmacies (Dispensed Pharmacy) in which region (Dispensed Regions) are projected to continue showing a positive correlation between strong sales (Rx Dollars) and profit (Rx Profit)?

 ![](https://github.com/martell-n-tardy/Data-Visualization/blob/main/SuperDrugs%20Dataset/Dashboards/Question3.png)

+All dashboard images used in this mini case study are available within the folder titled *Dashboards* or accessed directly using https://github.com/martell-n-tardy/Data-Visualization/tree/main/SuperDrugs%20Dataset/Dashboards